 Let us recall the definition of pollination – The transfer of pollen grains from the ANTHER to the STIGMA.

-Does Your Child Know The Answers To These 3 Questions?
+Can Your Child Answer These 3 Questions?

 - Does the stigma need to be present in the flower?

 - Does the anther need to be present in the flower?

 - Are both the stigma and anther required to be present in the same flower for pollination to take place?

 Here, your child must take note that the most important part of the flower that is needed for it to develop into a fruit is the stigma and the ovary.
 The stigma is required for pollen grains from the anther to land on it in the process of pollination.
 Without the flower becoming pollinated, fertilisation will not be able to take place.
 On the other hand, the pollen grains from the anther need not necessarily come from the same flower.
 Next, your child needs to know that flowers can either be self-pollinated or cross-pollinated.
 As such, even if the flower does not contain anthers, pollen grains from the anthers of other flowers (of the SAME species) can still be used to pollinate the stigma of a flower.
 Once the flower becomes pollinated, a pollen tube, which carries the male reproductive cell in the pollen grains is transported to the ovary where it fuses with the female reproductive cell in the ovule in the process of fertilisation.
 NOTE: The pollen grain does not fuse with the ovary.
 It is the male reproductive cell stored in the pollen grain that fuses with the female reproductive cell stored in the ovule.

 A flower that develops into a fruit has the following characteristics: